Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 Storage and Serving Tips

 • Store leprechaun bark in an airtight container in a cool, dark place for 2-3 days.
-For longer term storage, refrigerate for up to 1 week
+For longer term storage, refrigerate for up to 1 week (but let it come to room temperature before serving to prevent condensation)

 Final Thoughts